alexey-tyurin/a2a-double-validation/README.md

 # A2A Double Validation

-A Python implementation of Google's Agent-to-Agent (A2A) Protocol with a multi-agent system for query processing with safety verification and critique.
+Multi-agent system for query processing with safety verification and critique built with Google A2A protocol, Google ADK, Llama Prompt Guard 2, Gemma 3 and Gemini 2.0 Flash.

 ## Architecture